naninovel/docs/docs/guide/configuration.md

 --- | --- | ---
 Audio Loader | Audio- (Addressable, Project) | Configuration of the resource loader used with audio (BGM and SFX) resources.
 Voice Loader | Voice- (Addressable, Project) | Configuration of the resource loader used with voice resources.
+Default Master Volume | 1 | Master volume to set when the game is first started.
+Default Bgm Volume | 1 | BGM volume to set when the game is first started.
+Default Sfx Volume | 1 | SFX volume to set when the game is first started.
+Default Voice Volume | 1 | Voice volume to set when the game is first started.
 Enable Auto Voicing | False | When enabled, each `PrintText` command will attempt to play voice clip at `VoiceResourcesPrefix/ScriptName/LineIndex.ActionIndex`.
 Voice Overlap Policy | Prevent Overlap | Dictates how to handle concurrent voices playback:<br> • Allow Overlap — Concurrent voices will be played without limitation.<br> • Prevent Overlap — Prevent concurrent voices playback by stopping any played voice clip before playing a new one.<br> • Prevent Character Overlap — Prevent concurrent voices playback per character; voices of different characters (auto voicing) and any number of `@voice` command are allowed to be played concurrently.
 Custom Audio Mixer | Null | Audio mixer to control audio groups.
 When not provided, will use a default one.